jakobottar/pl-season-explorer/docs/process_book.md

 ### Game table

 For the game table view, we settled on the following adjacency matrix, with teams as nodes and games as links.
 The matrix itself represents a complete graph with directed links in each direction, since every team plays every other team both home and away.
-However, the usefulness of the adjacency matrix encoding comes from being able to show the margin of victory for all games easily by encoding this value in the hue/saturation of the links using a diverging color scale.
-The below image sshows the game table with a single game (Newcastle United 3&#x2013;0 Sheffield United) selected by clicking on it (showing it in the game detail view)
+The usefulness of the adjacency matrix encoding comes from being able to show the margin of victory for all games easily by encoding this value in the hue/saturation of the links using a diverging color scale.
+The below image shows the game table with a single game (Newcastle United 3 - 0 Sheffield United) selected by clicking on it (showing it in the game detail view)

 ![Game Table view](img/GameTable.png)